expertstack-studios/ios-securepstncall-sdk/README.md

 ```

-## Accept and Persist Mobile Number
+e.
 Accept the mobile number from the user and persist it using the SecureCall SDK.
 Ensure the mobile number is provided in E.164 format (e.g., +61477878786).

 ```swift
 let saveMobileNumberResponse = await SC.saveMobileNumberAsync(mobileNumber: mobileNumberToSave)